Dazzoo/snoutify/README.md

-# Supercake - Customer and Pet Management
+# Supercake - Customer and Pet Management by Yurii Shushanskyi from CarsXE API

 A responsive web app for managing customers and their pets with search and filtering capabilities.